VanesaLopez/basic-react-app/README.md

 # basic-react-app

-Basic application with React, typescript, images responsive loader.
+Basic webpack application with React, typescript, images responsive loader.

 The application has configuration for development and production environments and bundle analyzer.